 You will have to find a way to safely store expired documents until you have time to shred them.
 You will have to deal with loud noise of the shredder during every use.
 Shredders can get messy, so depending on how much paper you have to shred you might have to bring out a vacuum after each use.
 And if you want to recycle the shredded paper, most recycling facilities don’t accept loose paper bits from individual businesses.

 When you rent a mobile shred truck the shredding company will supply you with locked bins to store your files in, they will park in front of your office, pick up the bins, carry them out the mobile shredder, dump the contents for you, and return the empty bins to be refilled over time until their next visit.
 All while you carry on with normal business activities.

 Make Your Shredding Experience Simple

 Shred Nations partners with hundreds of trusted shredding partners across the country.
-Call us at (800) 747-3365 or fill out the form on the page, or contact us directly using our live chat for free quotes from shredding professionals near you.
+Call us at (800) 747-3365, fill out the form on the page, or contact us directly using our live chat for free quotes from shredding professionals near you.